ReadAlongs/Studio-Web/README.md

 #### Understanding where the components come from when you run locally

-When you run `nx serve Studio-Web`, that process is actually serving all the components needed by the Studio-Web application, including `web-component` and `ngx-web-component`.
+When you run `nx serve Studio-Web`, that process is actually serving all the files needed by the Studio-Web application, and it's able to import `web-component` and `ngx-web-component` as it needs them, making them visible to that application as needed.

-However, `web-component` requires a build in order to have the .js files generated and available to serve.
-In the instructions above, you we actually show two methods you can use:
+However, `web-component` requires a build in order to have the .js files generated and available to serve or import.
+In the instructions above, we actually show two methods you can use:

  - `nx build web-component --watch` will only build that component, in production mode, and rebuild it any time you change that component's source code.

- - `nx serve web-component` goes further, serving that component, which also requires building it, and also watches source code changes.
+ - `nx serve web-component` goes further, serving that component, which also requires building it.
+It also watches source code for changes.
 However, it produces a development build, which may be different from the production build.

-   In this case, the web-component is also being served on port 3333, but the Studio-Web app just ignores that and uses the copy served by `nx serve Studio-Web` instead.
+   In this case, the web-component is being served on port 3333, but the Studio-Web app just ignores that and uses the copy provided by `nx serve Studio-Web` instead.

 ### Testing